SCulkin-code/SHMI-/README.md

-# Node-Graph-App
+# SHMI-App

-Flask app to generate D3.js Node Graphs
+Flask app to explore the Summary Hospital-Level Mortality Indicator